-This list enumerates all pathways having at least one reaction linked to a gene of the current reference genome, by the EC number (enzymatic function).
+This list enumerates all pathways having at least one reaction linked to a gene of the current reference genome, by the EC number (enzymatic function) and the KO identifier (Kegg Orthology).

 Red highlighted pathways matching the region in the Genome Browser and bounds of this region can be modified through the menu at the top of the page (1).